3. Grid and Coordinates¶

 Maximum depth under the mask.

-It prevents selected isobaths (here 500 m) to go under the mask.
+It prevents selected isobaths (here 500 m) from going under the mask.
 If this is the case, this could

 be a source of problems for western boundary currents (for example).

-This variable control the maximum value of the -parameter that measures the slope of the sigma
+This variable controls the maximum value of the -parameter that measures the slope of the sigma

-layers (Beckmann and Haidvogel, 1993): To prevent horizontal pressure gradients errors, well
+layers (Beckmann and Haidvogel, 1993): To prevent horizontal pressure gradient errors, well

 in terrain-following coordinate models (Haney, 1991), realistic topography requires some smoothing.

-Empirical results have shown that reliable model results are obtained if does not exceed 0.2.
+Empirical results have shown that reliable model results are obtained if it does not exceed 0.2.

-Number of pass of a Hanning filter at the end of the smoothing process to be sure that no noise is present
+Number of passes of a Hanning filter at the end of the smoothing process to be sure that no noise is present

 in the topography.